nikau-2018/the-va/README.md

 # The Vā
 ### EDA Pac Hack 2018

-A prototype for an app that would allow Pacific people to anonymously express such feelings in an open, thoughtful and safe discussion.
+A prototype for an app that would allow Pacific people to anonymously express feelings in an open, thoughtful and safe discussion.

 Demo: http://the-va.herokuapp.com/